 As part of SDSU Mission Valley, Snapdragon Stadium is designed to meet the needs of the entire San Diego community and will launch the university into a bold new future.
 This year-round entertainment destination will feature over 300 projected events annually and serve as a hub of community engagement and Aztec pride.

 In 2023, the stadium received LEED Gold certification for its sustainable development.
-A Major League Soccer Team will arrive in 2025.
+Snapdragon is also the home field for the San Diego Wave FC (NWSL) and the new Major League Soccer team San Diego FC.